fubaritico/date-time-picker/README.md

 A React 19 date and time picker component with Tailwind CSS styling.

+### WIP

+Currently adding features and improving the component.
+Working on date range selection.

+It is just completed for the date range panel; No work has been done for the text field yet.

 ## Props

 | Prop | Type | Default | Description |